cara380nm/candlekeep/ertrude.md

 ### Explosive cannon
 If cannon within 60ft can use action to destroy it.
 All within 20 ft, take 3d8 force.
 Dex save for half

+### Fortified position
+You and your alies have half cover within 10ft of Eldritch Cannon Can now have two cannons at the same time.
+Can create two with same action (but not the same spell slot) and can activate them with the same bonus action.
+Cannons can be different types.
+Can't create third.

 ### The Right Tool for the Job
 1 hour to create artisans tools [^artificer]